-The Beatles visited Didsbury Studio Centre in Manchester on this day to record an appearance on ABC Television's Big Night Out.
+The Beatles visited Didsbury Studio Centre in Manchester on 1 September 1963 to record an appearance on ABC Television’s Big Night Out.

 Didsbury Studios were based in the former Capitol Cinema building between 1956 and 1969.
 It was closed when ABC merged with Rediffusion.
 The building was later used by Yorkshire Television and Manchester Polytechnic, before being demolished and replaced with an apartment block in the 1990s.

 - 2018: Ringo Starr live: Hard Rock Cafe & Casino, Tulsa, Oklahoma